socnetv/app/docs/roadmaps/roadmap_architecture_performance.md

 # Architecture & Performance Roadmap (WS3)

+> **Before committing any change described in this roadmap:** run
+> `./scripts/run_golden_compares.sh`.
+All golden JSON baselines must still pass — this applies to
+> every phase, group, and item below, not just the ones that call it out explicitly.

 ## Goal

 Introduce a domain model that is independent from UI concerns and can be tested headlessly.